Samples of all my books can be seen by clicking through to purchase: a preview button is available top right.

 Exploring Nature Around The Year is most suitable for a child that is old enough to keep a nature journal.
 It’s all about developing your nature journaling skills and keeping a Nature Journal in the Charlotte Mason style.
 You may, however, choose to work through the curriculum orally, in which case it can be adapted for a much younger child.

 Take a look at the sample pages to see which curriculum will be most suitable for your own family.

 - What climate are your curricula written for?

 Exploring Nature With Children is written to be as accessible as possible to all families, however, it has a definite northern hemisphere, four season slant.
 Other families will need to adapt the book slightly to fit with either their climate or location.
-I have thousands of families who happily use ENWC in the Southern Hemisphere, but they do have to adjust to suit what is happening in the natural world around them.
+There are thousands of families who happily use ENWC around the world, but they do have to adjust to suit what is happening in the natural world around them.
 Take a look at the preview.
 Here you can see a complete week’s lessons and the table of contents, which shows the theme for each week.
 This should help you decide if this curriculum will work for your family.

 Exploring Nature Around The Year is written to be used within a northern hemisphere, four season climate.

 - Can I begin your curricula at any point in the year?

 The following weeks of Exploring Nature With Childrencontain Christian themes: